-If a child becomes too ill to remain in class, his/her parent will be contacted so the student can be picked up.
+If a child becomes too ill to remain in class, his/her parent/guardian will be contacted to pick up the student.
 For the safety of all students and staff, please do not send your child to school if he/she is sick.
 If a student arrives at school sick, his/her parent/guardian will be contacted to pick up the child.
-Children should not return to school until they are free from vomiting, diarrhea, and/or fever, without the use of medication, for at least 24 hours.
-Regarding fever, a child with a fever (oral temperature of 99.5 degrees or higher with other symptoms of illness present OR temperature of 100.4 degrees or higher, regardless of whether other symptoms are present) should stay home until there are 24 hours without having a fever (without the use of fever-reducing medicine in that 24 hours).
+Children should not return to school until they are free from vomiting, diarrhea, and/or fever, without medication, for at least 24 hours.
+Regarding fever, a child with a fever (temperature of 99.5 degrees or higher with other symptoms of illness present OR temperature of 100.4 degrees or higher, regardless of whether other symptoms are present) should stay home until the child has had no fever for 24 hours without the use of fever-reducing medicine during the 24-hour period.
 The principal should be notified, in writing, if a student has a chronic disability or illness that could require special or emergency treatment.

-- All medicine (both prescription and over-the-counter) must be kept in the school office and dispensed by the principal or his/her designee.
-Parents are urged to keep the school's front office staff updated with current phone numbers so parents may be reached. - Contagious Illness: If a school receives a written report from a doctor/licensed healthcare provider which states a student has a "notifiable disease/condition", the school system will follow the infectious disease reporting protocol including recommendations from the Henry County Health Department.
+- All medicine (both prescription and over the counter) must be kept in the clinic or school office and dispensed by the principal or his/her designee. - It is in the best interest of the parents to provide the front office staff with current phone numbers so they may be contacted when needed.
+Parent/guardians should provide at least two active contacts with working phone numbers so someone is always available to pick up a student who becomes sick at school as soon as possible. - Contagious Illness: If a school receives a written report from a doctor/licensed healthcare provider which states a student has a "notifiable disease/condition," the school system will follow the infectious disease reporting protocol, including recommendations from the Henry County Health Department.
 The parent/guardian must provide a release to school signed by a licensed healthcare provider indicating the date the student can return to school.